Thinkersbluff/DGUS-Reloaded_for_CR6-DWIN-SET_Component/README.md

 ## Compatibility
 This firmware **should** be compatible with any configuration of CR6-SE or CR6-MAX printer, regardless of whether that machine is fully stock or substantially modified.
 (It even includes a manual leveling screen, for those of you who have installed manual bed-leveling wheels.)
+Some configuration differences between the developer's modified SE and your printer require you to tailor the Klipper configuration files for your printer (guidance is included as comments in those files)

 Testing is done on the following machine: